deciduously/music/post.md

       }
 ```

-// TODO show generated major scale of intervals

 The fact that Ionian Mode/C Major is Offset 0 is actually somewhat arbitrary - though definitely not completely.
 There's a reason C major is so commonly found in music - it sounds good.

-I did a [bare-minimum](https://lmgtfy.com/?q=why+does+it+start+from+C+not+A) amount of research and found it's an ["unfortunate historical accident"](https://music.stackexchange.com/questions/893/why-is-c-the-base-note-of-standard-notation-and-keys), which in retrospect is completely obvious and I should have seen coming.
+I did a [bare-minimum](https://lmgtfy.com/?q=why+does+it+start+from+C+not+A) amount of research and found it's an ["unfortunate historical accident"](https://music.stackexchange.com/questions/893/why-is-c-the-base-note-of-standard-notation-and-keys).
+In a sentence, the concept of "mode" in an equally tempered system predates the modern scales and `C == 0` is a historical artifact.
 The letters were originally numbered from A, of course, but got mapped to frequencies well before the modern modes we use now were honed and refined from previous systems.
 The system eventually came to be based around the [C major scale](https://en.wikipedia.org/wiki/C_major), not A major.
 By then the fact that what's now Middle C was 261.626Hz was long done and over with.

-TL;DR the concept of "mode" in an equally tempered system predates the modern scales and `C == 0` is a historical artifact.

 ##### Non Heptatonic Scales